duelingbenjos/rocketswap/docs/guide.md

 4. Click Select token dropdown, wait for the list to load then select the token you would like to use (I will use DOUG for the example).

 5. From here we can do a few things:
-5A.
-At the bottom we can see some of the stats for the pair selected — how much is one compared to the other which will determine how much we can add to the pool.
-As you can see in my example I have a lot more DOUG than TAU and they are a similar price, so I will run out of TAU before I run out of DOUG.
+    A. At the bottom we can see some of the stats for the pair selected — how much is one compared to the other which will determine how much we can add to the pool.
+As you can see in my example I have a lot more DOUG than TAU and they are a similar price, so I will run out of TAU before I run out of DOUG
-5B.
-Feel free to click on either MAX and see the result or you can enter a figure into either box to see the result.
-In my example I am adding 50 TAU and it automatically populates the DOUG as 61.
+    B. Feel free to click on either MAX and see the result or you can enter a figure into either box to see the result.
+In my example I am adding 50 TAU and it automatically populates the DOUG as 61
-5C.
-After you are happy with the amount you are adding to the pool click Add Supply.
+    C. After you are happy with the amount you are adding to the pool click Add Supply

 6. Read and verify the details on the popup then click Confirm Add Supply.